Last Updated on October 19, 2022 by Manager Access

-When it comes to owning a portable generator, there are a few things you need to make sure that you maintain to ensure that you are getting the longest lifespan possible.
+When it comes to owning a portable generator, there are a few necessary maintenance routines to ensure that you get the longest lifespan possible.

-One of the most important things to check on your generator is the oil level.
+One of the most important things?
+Check your generator’s oil level.

-Low oil level can cause major damage to your generator and using a low quality oil can run the risk of damaging vital engine components.
+Low oil level can cause major damage to your generator, and using a low-quality oil risks damaging vital engine components.

-Today, I am going to talk a little bit about how oil works in your generator, what to look for in a generator oil, and I will suggest my top 5 generator oils.
+Today, I am going to talk about how oil works in your generator, what to look for in a generator oil, and my top 5 generator oil suggestions.

-Before you start looking for different oils and try to figure out which one is going to be the best fit for your generator, you first need to know what the oil does for your generator.
+Before you try figuring out which oil will best suit your generator, you need to know what the oil does for your generator.

 Gasoline portable generators utilize engines that require oil to run properly.